 The initial construction phase was completed in October 2014, at which point the gravel core was visible approximately 4 metres clear of Low Water spring tides.
 Following a winter settlement period, Boskalis returned in February 2015 for a week of re-shaping work.
 In July 2015 Boskalis mobilised for the final stage of the breakwater build.
 This involved bringing the slopes of the core into profile and the placement of rock armour protection.

 The final phase of construction, the placement of rock armouring layers, was carried out in autumn 2015, giving a 350 metre long, detached rock armoured breakwater that protects existing homes, businesses and harbour users and that enables the continued regeneration of East Cowes and the further economic benefits that brings to the Island.

+Construction of the new detached breakwater for Cowes began on 17th May 2014.
 An initial 1.5m layer of sand and gravel was first installed in May 2014.
 A series of wick drains (11,000 in total) were installed.
 A geotextile membrane was laid on top of the sand and gravel layer.
 The gravel pre-load was installed up to between 4 and 4.5 metres above chart datum.

 The gravel core was left to settle during September 2014.
 Five settlement beacons were installed on the breakwater core.
 During October 2014 the breakwater core was reshaped up to 4.6 metres above chart datum using gravel stored on the breakwater sides.

 A consolidation process took place over the autumn and winter of 2014-2015, to allow for settlement of the gravel core along the breakwater footprint and increased load bearing capacity of the subsoil.